DOCUMENTATION

 Recommended workflow (structure → build → evolve)

-Enterprise flow: diagnosis-first, gated execution, and safe learning into Universe.
+Enterprise flow: diagnosis-first, gated execution, and safe learning into Maria OS.

 - Structure: define OS/boundaries/responsibilities/failure modes first